 - Parque los tecajetes – Another green Oasis in Xalapa.
 It’s a relatively small park suitable for families and friends to hang out.
 There is also a small reptil house of which I am not exactly fond of, a basketball court and fish ponds.

 - If you are a history and book fan, you should go to the Bookstore Los Argonautas.
-The owner Maduk and his collaborator are so knowledgeable you’ll be fascinated and the amount of books you will find there is mindblowing, besides they are especially selected.
+The owner Maduk and his collaborator are so knowledgeable you’ll be fascinated and the amount of books you will find there is mindblowing, besides they are specially selected.
 Yes, you will find also English books.

 - Visit the Casa museo of Xalapa with historical pieces found in the city.